Berlin

 Reichstag, Berlin

 The Reichstag is the seat of the Bundestag, the German parliament.
-The building itself is one of the most famous constructions in Berlin.
-It was built after the German unification in the 19th century, burned in 1933 and later rebuilt.
+The building itself is one of the best-known structures in Berlin, and events here have entered the history books several times.

 Unter den Linden

-Unter den Linden is Berlin’s central magnificent boulevard that connects the Brandenburg Gate and Pariser Platz with the Hohenzollern City Castle; Stadtschloß.
-Along the street are a number of beautiful buildings and institutions.
+Unter den Linden is Berlin’s central boulevard, connecting the Brandenburg Gate and Pariser Platz with the location of the reigning Hohenzollern city castle; Berlin City Palace.

 Fernsehturm, Berlin